 No feature of the project would result in the need for new or altered facilities for police protection, schools, parks, libraries, or health services.
-Because no new residences would be constructed, and needed employees would be drawn from the local labor pool, no substantial increase in population is expected to result from the proposed project.
+Because no new residences would be constructed, and only approximately six additional employees would be required, no substantial increase in population is expected to result from the proposed project.
 No feature of the proposed project would pose unusual police protection demands.
 Therefore, there would be no increase in the demand for public services such as police facilities, schools, parks, libraries, or health services that would require the construction of new facilities or physically altered facilities.